TeamFoodie/epantry/epantry/app/src/main/readme.txt

 		Claire Qu (alahonghong@gmail.com)
 		Jason Falevaai (jason.falevaai@gmail.com)

-PLEASE NOTE: At the moment, the application cannot connect multiple users to a single centralized database as it is not yet standalone nor made executable.
+PLEASE NOTE: At the moment, the application does not connect multiple users to a single centralized database as it is not yet standalone nor made executable.
 However, in the future there are hopes to moving the application onto a cloud server that provides such access.
 Additionally, release does not contain the following features due to time limitation, but hopefully future release will have all these implemented.
 	-	Set Goals